xvrrr/AI-Creator/readme.md

 ## 1. 🎬 Agentic Video Editing
 Ever dreamed of creating stunning video edits that captivate your audience?
 With Agentic-AIGC, you can transform your favorite video clips into breathtaking montages that tell your unique story, complete with perfectly synchronized music and transitions.

 In **video production and editing**, finding visual information is crucial, as it allows for better alignment with music, audio, or text.
-Agentic AIGC extracts useful visual information from videos, and here we use VideoRAG to index and caption videos of unlimited length.
+Agentic-AIGC extracts useful visual information from videos, and here we use VideoRAG to index and caption videos of unlimited length.
 You can configure your settings in `videoragcontent.py`

 ```
 class VideoRAG: